-BEHIND THE NAME: Officials explain the process and meaning behind Wichita Wind Surge
+Behind the name: Officials explain the process and meaning behind Wichita Wind Surge

 Some fans are hoping others will follow their lead and support the brand.

-“They should just try to support the team and buy tickets, buy gears cause that’s gonna be what help makes it work,” said Bryan Garton.
+“They should just try to support the team and buy tickets, buy gear cause that’s gonna be what help makes it work,” said Bryan Garton.

 LATEST STORIES: